penn-wonderlab/penn-wonderlab.github.io/_projects/teacher-dashboard.md

 ---
-title: "Teacher-Facing Learning Analytics Dashboard for Social Annotation"
+title: "Teacher Dashboards for Social Annotation"
-image:
+image: ../img/dashboard.png
 description: |
   Supports teacher inquiry into the learning process of students and helps them reflect on and adjust their learning design in social annotation activity.
 people: